 We now realize the threat from nuclear weapons is even greater than we thought before.
 A recent IPPNW and PSR report found that a limited nuclear exchange could cause climatic effects that would result in up to 2 billion fatalities.
 The threat identified by this scientific study may well be the most significant information on the risks of nuclear weapons since PSR’s original work in the 1960’s.

-Though the U.S. is obligated by international treaty to move toward disarmament, it recently signaled its intent to go in the opposite direction by pledging to spend as much as 1 trillion dollars over the next three decades to “modernize” the nuclear arsenal and facilities.
+Though the U.S. is obligated by international treaty to move toward disarmament, it is moving in the opposite direction by planning to spend over 1 trillion dollars over the next three decades to rebuild our entire nuclear arsenal and facilities.
+In addition to making us less safe, a new buildup of nuclear weapons will create tons of deadly radioactive waste that threatens communities and vital ecosystems.
 Major scientific challenges facing us – including how to break our addiction to fossil fuel, stop global warming, dismantle useless and dangerous nuclear weapons, and clean up the toxic legacy of the Cold War — receive lower priority.

-Nuclear power continues to be touted as a solution to climate change though it is not safe, clean, or economical, produces deadly long-lived waste that cannot be safely stored, and is inextricably linked to nuclear weapons’ proliferation.
+Nuclear power is not safe, clean, or economical.
+It produces deadly long-lived waste that cannot be safely stored and is inextricably linked to nuclear weapons’ proliferation.
 Unresolved safety issues mean accidents can, do, and will occur.
-The 1989 Chernobyl accident released 400 times the radiation as the bomb dropped on Hiroshima, and many scientists believe the ongoing disaster at the Fukushima Daiichi plant in Japan has already dwarfed Chernobyl.
 Nuclear reactors are also vulnerable to terrorist attack, and to natural disasters such as flooding, earthquakes, and tornadoes, all of which are expected to increase with climate change.

 State and national regulations to protect public health from radiation are continually under assault by industry forces and government agencies that are captured by them.
 In L.A.’s own backyard, the Santa Susana Field Laboratory (SSFL), site of a 1959 partial nuclear meltdown and other nuclear accidents, remains polluted with nuclear and chemical contaminants that pose a threat to public health.
 Agreements to cleanup the site are being undermined by the parties responsible for cleaning it up (NASA, the DOE, and the Boeing Company), as well as the regulating agency the California Department of Toxic Substances Control (DTSC).

-- Increase efforts to achieve full cleanup of the Santa Susana Field Laboratory and proper disposal of radioactive debris from the site, including working with communities that may be impacted by that waste and/or are similarly impacted by problems related to improper or inadequate regulation by DTSC.
+- Increase efforts to achieve full cleanup of the Santa Susana Field Laboratory and proper disposal of radioactive debris from the site, organizing health professionals and local communities to pressure local elected officials.
+We will also work with other California communities that are impacted by improper or inadequate regulation by DTSC.

 Implementation activities include: